HTTP Streaming Architecture

 .M3U8 playlist.
 The URL of the index file is accessed by clients, which then request the indexed files in sequence.

-The server requires a media encoder, which can be off-the-shelf hardware, and a way to break the encoded media into segments and save them as files, which can be software such as the media stream segmenter provided by Apple.
+The server requires a media encoder, which can be off-the-shelf hardware, and a way to break the encoded media into segments and save them as files, which can either be software such as the media stream segmenter provided by Apple or part of an integrated third-party solution.

 The media encoder takes a real-time signal from an audio-video device, encodes the media, and encapsulates it for transport.
 Encoding should be set to a format supported by the client device, such as H.264 video and HE-AAC audio.
 Currently, the supported delivery format is MPEG-2 Transport Streams for audio-video, or MPEG elementary streams for audio-only.